jjdyo/jaxondupre/README.md

 ## Hey!
 I'm Jaxon.
 If you're here, you probably already know that though.
 So let's cut to the chase!
-I'm a Florida grown website developer working in PHP, JS, vanilla html/css, and more, with a passion for integrating technology into our lives and technology.
+I'm a Florida grown website developer working in PHP, JS, vanilla html/css, and more, with a passion for integrating technology into our lives.

 ## ❓whoami
 I started out with tasks for things I needed, like building a scraper with python that would alert me to the best deals for my first ever